5 big bills you can cut fast

 - Snag low-mileage discounts.
 Have you cut back on your driving to save gas?
 Let your insurer know.
 If you don't drive much, usually no more than 7,500 miles a year, you can get rates lowered.

 - Make age-appropriate auto decisions.
 A driver's age may impact insurance rates.
 So, restrict your teen to driving the family's oldest car.
 Then, let the insurance company know your son or daughter has no access to more valuable cars you own.
 Older drivers may also pay higher rates.
-Seniors ages 55 to 70 may qualify for price breaks if they take a safe-driving course, such as the 55Alive program that's run by the Automobile Association of America and the National Institute of Highway Safety.
+Seniors ages 55 to 70 may qualify for price breaks if they take a safe-driving course, such as the 55Alive program that's run by the AAA and the National Institute of Highway Safety.